Ready for Divorce?

-First, you decide if you really want to be divorced and understand all of the consequences of a divorce.
+First, you decide if you really want to be divorced and that you understand all of the consequences of a divorce.
 Divorce means that you are severing the legal relationship you have with your spouse and all interaction as a result of this will be determined by a final decree which clearly orders what will be paid, how it will be paid and what and how you will interact with one another and your children.
-Once you find yourself in the position that must divorce then it is highly recommended that you seek competent counsel.

 In Georgia the first step to filing a divorce is the preparation and filing of a legal complaint seeking divorce.
 The complaint must state the legal grounds and put statutory references for these grounds.
 The court will require a fee for this filing and a fee for service.
 You do not have a lawsuit or a proper action until the other party is served with divorce.
 This can be done by the sheriff and requested at the same time as filing or done by a private process server.
 If using a private server you may need to motion the court, depending on the server or jurisdiction.
 This can also be done by publication.
 Remember if you do not have proper service you will never have your day in court.

 After the individual is served they have thirty days to file a formal answer to the complaint.
 This is important.
 In domestic matters you are not going to lose by default but by not filing an answer you do waive certain protections in the litigation process involving discovery and the exchange of information.
 After the answer is received formal discovery should begin.

 Some counties, like Fulton, make this discovery mandatory and actually provide a packet of necessary information to be exchanged between the parties.
 Usually this if filed by the parties, and what documents and questions are necessary is determined by the individual case.
 This is a very frustrating and expensive part of the process.